-Roads Fund - This fund is used to account for capital projects involving road construction and improvement.
+Road Fund - This fund is used to account for capital projects involving road construction and improvement.
+This fund is designated as major by the County.

 Hurricane Zeta Fund - This fund is used to account for the expenses and grant revenues associated with the County's recovery from the impact Hurricane Zeta, which made landfall in October 2020.
+This fund is designated as major by the County.